Some recent projects

 bills for its MVS-based online data entry software.
 They also found their

-old system hardt to keep up to date as the manuals left a lot to be desired.
+old system difficult to maintain as the manuals left a lot to be desired.

 In under a week, we installed Key/Master, created applications that more